-If your business is based in the European Union (EU), or you process the personal data of EU citizens, the General Data Protection Regulation (GDPR) affects you.
+If your business is based in the European Union (EU), or you process the personal data of individuals in the EU, the General Data Protection Regulation (GDPR) affects you.

-The GDPR says you must obtain freely given, specific, informed, and unambiguous consent from your contacts.
+When relying on consent as your legal basis for processing, the GDPR says the consent you obtain must be freely given, specific, informed, and unambiguous.
 You also must clearly explain how you plan to use their personal data.
 We’ve updated MailChimp signup forms to help you stay compliant with this law.
 Our optional, GDPR-friendly forms include checkboxes for opt-in consent, and editable sections that explain how and why you are using data.

 In this article, you’ll learn how signup forms can help you comply with the GDPR.

 Before You Start

 Here are some things to know before you begin this process.

 - Enabling GDPR fields on your signup forms does not make you compliant.
 It’s the first step of the process.
 To collect consent from new and existing contacts, you’ll set up your forms, create a segment, and send a consent campaign.

 - GDPR forms are not compatible with embedded forms or MailChimp Subscribe.